bowman2001/perplexdoc/content/blog/image/stand-alone/index.md

 {.p-first}
 <!--more-->

-This page shows layout demonstrations.
+This page is presenting layout options.
 The CommonMark syntax and the additional parameter handling by this theme are described on the [image syntax page](/doc/basic/image/syntax).

 ## Tiny